Welcome to the Rossignol Medical Center

 About Dr. Rossignol

 Dr. Rossignol received his Doctorate of Medicine at the Medical College of Virginia and completed his residency in family medicine at the University of Virginia.
 Coming from an academic background, Dr. Rossignol searched the medical literature looking for a solution after both of his children were diagnosed with autism.
 He has made it his mission to research and publish in autism.
-In the last 7 years, he has 47 articles and book chapters (including those in press) concerning autism and related conditions.
+In the last 9 years, he has 53 papers, abstracts, editorials, and book chapters (including those in press) concerning autism and related conditions.

 Not just medicine - It's about caring and helping you and your child

 Caring for medically complex children and adults is, obviously, complex.
 There are no “cookie cutter” templates that can be followed that will work consistently for all individuals.
 Each individual possesses a unique medical puzzle.
 That is why Dr. Rossignol treats each person individually, providing care with one goal in mind – to unlock this puzzle and allow each individual to thrive.

 Identifying the biochemical fingerprint of autism: Implications for testing and treatments